-To assess the value of the benefits on this basis, we have used the following financial assumptions as at 31 March 2020 (the 31 March 2019 assumptions are included for comparison):
+To assess the value of the benefits on this basis, we have used the following financial assumptions as at 31 March 2021 (the 31 March 2020 assumptions are included for comparison):

-Assumptions 31 March 2019 31 March 2020 Rate of return on investments (discount rate) 2.4% per annum 2.4% per annum Rate of CPI Inflation / CARE benefit revaluation 2.2% per annum 2.1% per annum Rate of pay increases 3.45% per annum 3.35% per annum Rate of increases in pensions in payment (in excess of GMP) / Deferred revaluation 2.3% per annum 2.2% per annum
+31 March 2020 31 March 2021 Rate of return on investments (discount rate) 2.4% per annum 2.1% per annum Rate of CPI Inflation / CARE benefit revaluation 2.1% per annum 2.7% per annum Rate of pay increases 3.35% per annum 3.95% per annum Rate of increases in pensions in payment (in excess of GMP) / Deferred revaluation 2.2% per annum 2.8% per annum

-\ This is the long-term assumption.
+^{} This is the long-term assumption.
 An allowance corresponding to that made at the latest formal actuarial valuation for short-term public sector pay restraint was also included.

-The demographic assumptions are the same as those used for funding purposes, with the 31 March 2020 assumptions being updated to reflect the assumptions adopted for the 2019 actuarial valuation.
+The demographic assumptions are the same as those used for funding purposes.
 Full details of these assumptions are set out in the formal report on the actuarial valuation dated March 2020.

-Corporate bond yields were similar at the start and end of year resulting in the same discount rate of 2.4% p.a. being used for IAS 26 purposes at the year-end as for last year.
-The expected long-term rate of CPI inflation decreased during the year, from 2.2% p.a. to 2.1%, which served to decrease the liabilities slightly over the year.
+During the year corporate bond yields decreased, resulting in a lower discount rate being used for IAS26 purposes at the year-end than at the beginning of the year (2.1% p.a. vs 2.4% at the prior year end).
+In addition, the expected long-term rate of CPI inflation increased during the year, from 2.1% p.a. at the prior year end to 2.7% p.a.
+Both of these factors served to increase the liabilities over the year.

-The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2019 was estimated as £1,939 million excluding the potential impact of the McCloud Judgment.
-Interest over the year increased the liabilities by c£47 million and allowing for net benefits accrued/paid over the period also increased the liabilities by c£23 million (this includes any increase in liabilities arising as a result of early retirement and GMP indexation - see comments elsewhere in this statement).
-Allowing for the potential impact of the McCloud judgment increased the liabilities by £8 million.
+The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2020 was estimated as £1,843 million including the potential impact of the McCloud Judgment.

+Interest over the year increased the liabilities by c£44 million and allowing for net benefits accrued/paid over the period also increased the liabilities by c£14 million (this includes any increase in liabilities arising as a result of early retirement).

-There was also a decrease in liabilities of £174 million due to "actuarial gains" (i.e. the effects of the changes in the actuarial assumptions used, referred to above, and the incorporation of the 31 March 2019 actuarial valuation results into the IAS26 figures).
+There was also an increase in liabilities of £254 million due to "actuarial losses" (i.e. the effects of the changes in the actuarial assumptions used, referred to above, offset to a small extent by the fact that the 2021 pension increase award was less than assumed).

-The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2020 is therefore £1,843 million.
+The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2021 is therefore £2,155 million.